-There are two notable papers that highlight the importance of both ML and robotics for reliable, unbias space exploration and for developing understanding of a chemical space, they are: ‘Sequential closed-loop Bayesian optimization as a guide for organic molecular metallophotocatalyst formulation discovery’ and ‘Combining machine learning and high-throughput experimentation to discover photocatalytically active organic molecules’.
+There are two recent papers highlight the feasibility and practicality of this approach of combining both ML and robotics for reliable, unbias space exploration and for developing understanding of a chemical space, they are: ‘Sequential closed-loop Bayesian optimization as a guide for organic molecular metallophotocatalyst formulation discovery’[ref] and ‘Combining machine learning and high-throughput experimentation to discover photocatalytically active organic molecules’.[ref]

 The first paper is a perfect example of the utilization of ML to dissect and understand complex relations in a chemical space.
-The paper sought to find candidates, out of a library of 560 organic photoredox catalysts, that achieve high target reaction yields and optimizing reaction conditions, via a double Bayesian optimization approach14.
-The paper used unsupervised learning techniques to explore the candidate space, surrogate models to identify top candidates, supervised learning to predict yields, and feature importance analysis to understand chemical features that affect catalytical activity.
+The paper sought to find candidates, out of a library of 560 organic photoredox catalysts, that achieve high target reaction yields and then optimize reaction conditions for the most promising candidate., A double Bayesian optimization approach was used to do so14.
+Unsupervised learning techniques were used to explore the candidate space and create surrogate models to identify top candidates.Supervised learning was used to predict yields and feature importance analysis was used to understand chemical features that affect catalytical activity.
 Bayesian optimisation was capable of finding the global optimum, or at least a good local optimum of the library of candidates, without reliance on serendipity.
-Moreover, the myriad of ML tools allowed the chemists to understand important molecular features that affect photocatalytic activity.
+Moreover, the ML tools employed allowed the chemists to understand important molecular features that affect photocatalytic activity.
 With the acquired new knowledge and ML models, chemists now have a better method and understanding for designing and identifying organic photoredox catalysts.
 The paper therefore demonstrated the ability of ML to rationalise chemistry and systematically explore a space.
 Unfortunately, the paper fails to highlight the power of robotics for space exploration as synthesis were carried out by hand.